Social security and health insurance contributions

 As of 2014, the inheritance and gift taxes are no longer regulated in separate acts.
-The taxation is incorporated under the income tax and is subject to a 15% tax rate (which means a significant increase of gift tax in comparison to previous legislation).
+The taxation is incorporated under the income tax and is subject to progressive taxation as other types of personal income (which means a significant increase of gift tax in comparison to previous legislation).
 Various exemptions from taxation are, however, possible (e.g. full exemption from inheritance tax for individuals).

 Property tax is paid each year from real estate owned by the taxpayer as at 1 January of the respective year.
 The amount is based on the type and size of the real estate, the purpose of usage, and the location.

-Tax on real estate acquisition (real estate transfer tax)
+Tax on real estate acquisition (previously real estate transfer tax)

 In 2020, tax on real estate acquisition was abolished with retroactive effect for real estate registered in the cadastre as of December 2019 onwards.